OHIO LEGISLATIVE SERVICE COMMISSION

 interlocutory right of appeal and the appeal must be filed within 30 days after entry of the

-A voluntary dismissal without prejudice of a responding party’s cause of action, or part
+A voluntary dismissal without prejudice of a responding party’s cause of action, or part of

-of a cause of action, that is the subject of a motion for expedited relief does not affect a moving
+a cause of action, that is the subject of a motion for expedited relief does not affect a moving

-party’s right to obtain a ruling on the motion for the purpose of obtaining court costs,
+party’s right to obtain a ruling on the motion for the purpose of obtaining court costs, attorney’s

-of awarding court costs, attorney’s fees, and other litigation expenses.17
+costs, attorney’s fees, and other litigation expenses.19

 If the court grants a motion for expedited relief, the court must award reasonable

-the court denies a motion for expedited relief, and finds that the motion was frivolous conduct,
+and finds that the motion was frivolous conduct, the court, after the disposition of any appeal

-the court, after the disposition of any appeal affirming the court’s ruling on the motion, must
+affirming the court’s ruling on the motion, must award to the responding party reasonable

-litigation expenses incurred in responding to the motion.19
+attorney’s fees, court costs, and other reasonable litigation expenses incurred in responding to

 Timing and interpretation